-Mining activities will continue at the Amaam North Project, with 2019 production forecasted to be between 680kt and 750kt, whilst sales volumes are currently forecast to be in the range of 650kt to 720kt for 2019.
+In 2020, mining activities will continue at Amaam North, with production expected to be between 520kt and 600kt, whilst sales volumes are currently forecast to be in the range of 620kt to 700kt.

-Ongoing enhancement of the port, road and other mine infrastructure is expected during 2019 and Amaam North Phase Two expansion and funding alternatives will continue to be investigated further.
-The Group will also progress exploration, appraisal and development of its Amaam project.
+Ongoing enhancement of port, road and other mine infrastructure is expected during 2020.
+Amaam North expansion and funding alternatives will continue to be investigated further.
+The Group will progress exploration, appraisal and development of its Amaam project.